broerjuang/react-time-seek-slider/README.md

 + `hideSeekTimes` (boolean) - hide hover current time (Default: false)
 + `onChange` ((time:number, offsetTime:number)=>void, required) - script to be run when thumb change position
 + `offset` (number, default:0) - when you need start slider with offset time
-+ `secondsPrefix` (string, default: '') - when video time is less than one minutes you can use prefix time as "00:00:"
++ `secondsPrefix` (string, default: '') - when time is less than one minutes you can use prefix time as "00:00:"
-+ `minutesPrefix` (string, default: '')  - when video time is less than one hour you can use prefix time as "00:"
++ `minutesPrefix` (string, default: '')  - when time is less than one hour you can use prefix time as "00:"

 ## For development
 just use: